jellevlieshout/musicmosaic/README.md

 # vt25-Project
 Grading criteria: [https://docs.google.com/document/d/1luWXvJT\_WEqAl4P2Fg3hNTVBOaEBdAbKADENtYJE3oo/edit?tab=t.0](https://docs.google.com/document/d/1luWXvJT_WEqAl4P2Fg3hNTVBOaEBdAbKADENtYJE3oo/edit?tab=t.0)

+## !!!
+IMPORTANT !!!
+Please reach out to Jelle van Lieshout through jellevl@kth.se or by sending me a message on canvas, with an email address connected to a spotify account that you have access to.
+Without this, the application is practically unusable.
+We will need to whitelist your spotify-email such that you can use your spotify account in the context of our application.

 ## Group member names and Canvas IDs
 * Joachim Olsson, 114913
 * Emma Raible, 91737